Meehyun Chung

 Meehyun Chung (born 1963) is a professor of the United Graduate School of Theology in Yonsei University and serving as the first female chaplain of Yonsei University.
 She was the editor of Korean Journal of Systematic Theology (ISSN 1226-3656).
+She is a distinguished female theologian who has been awarded both the Karl Barth Prize and the Marga Bührig Prize.

 She is a constructive theologian working at the intersection of systematic theology, gender theory, ecumenism and sustainable development.
 Her research interests focus on the relationship between European theology and theology from the Global South, or the relationship between the Reformed tradition and feminist ideas regarding critical reflection on power, spirituality and social justice.

 She published several books in German: one of her books, Reis und Wasser: Eine Feministische Theologie in Korea, where she examines and critiques the Korean culture and the adaptation reformed tradition in Korean theology and churches.
 She recently published some other books in Korean: Theological Inquiry of the Czech Tradition (Seoul: Yonsei University Press, 2015); Lillias Horton Underwood (Seoul: Yonsei University Press, 2015).

 Education

-Born and raised in South Korea, Meehyun Chung received her B.A. in German Language and Literature and M.A. in systematic theology from Ewha Woman's University in Seoul, Korea and her Dr. theol. in Systematic Theology from The University of Basel.
-In 1993 she received a doctor's degree in Basel, her thesis being on Karl Barth, Josef Lukl Hromadka and Korea.
+Born and raised in South Korea, Meehyun Chung received her Ba.chelors' Arts in German Language and Literature and Masters' Art in systematic theology from Ewha Woman's University in Seoul, Korea and her Dr. theol. in Systematic Theology from The University of Basel.
+In 1993 she received doctoral degree in Basel, her thesis being on Karl Barth, Josef Lukl Hromadka and Korea.